 Email is commonly used to remind users their next payment cycle, but an additional channel may be as effective in reducing churn.

 → First, send a reminder email one month in advance, giving the user some time to prepare.
-In the email, you can also explain the benefits of renewal or justify the price change, if that’s the case.
+In the email, you can also explain the benefits of renewal or justify the price change, if that’s the case. → One week before the new billing cycle, send an in-app notification to active users, making sure the charge won’t be sudden. → And in case the payment fails on the day of the renewal, turn to SMS for urgent actions.

 To successfully grow your retail revenue, you need to invest in customer loyalty and communicate with audience segments based on their levels:

-→ Loyal customers: Engage them via cost-effective push notifications that you can afford to send regularly to maintain interest in your brand.
+→ New users: Onboard them via in-app messages and emails to illustrate all the benefits your business brings to the table. → Loyal customers: Engage them via cost-effective push notifications that you can afford to send regularly to maintain interest in your brand. → Users at risk of churn: Take urgent action with personalized SMS offers.

 How to do it with Pushwoosh: